 Many people researching income driven repayment plans come across this word termed partial financial hardship.
 When you read the government’s definition you can get really confused.
 Therefore, I wrote this article to clear things up.

 I answer the questions below in this article.
-However, before continuing I highly suggest reading our income driven repayment plan guide if you have not done so already or join us for our free IDR Webinar.
+However, before continuing I highly suggest reading our income driven repayment plan guide if you have not done so already.

 - What is partial financial hardship?